akaunting/akaunting/README.md

 # Run the app
 docker-compose up -d

-# Make sure you the dependencies are installed
+# Make sure you have the dependencies are installed
 docker-compose exec web composer install

 # Stream logs